List of New York Islanders award winners

-The New York Islanders are an American professional ice hockey team based in Uniondale, New York.
+The New York Islanders are an American professional ice hockey team based in Elmont, New York.
 They are members of the Metropolitan Division of the Eastern Conference in the National Hockey League (NHL).
 The Islanders arrived in Uniondale in 1972, and play their home games at UBS Arena.

 The franchise, and its members, have won numerous team and individual awards and honors.
 The team won the Clarence S. Campbell Bowl trophy for having the best regular-season record in the Campbell Conference in 1978, 1979 and 1981.
 Following league realignment in 1981, they then captured the Prince of Wales Trophy as the Wales Conference playoff champion consecutively from 1982 to 1984.
 The Islanders won the Stanley Cup four consecutive years from 1980 to 1983.
 Denis Potvin, Bryan Trottier and Mike Bossy have won at least four awards, with all three winning the Calder Memorial Trophy as rookie of the year in their first NHL seasons.
 They also won other various awards, such as the Art Ross, James Norris Memorial and Lady Byng Memorial trophies.
 All three players earned selections to the First and Second All-Star teams numerous times.
-Mike Bossy played in seven All-Star Games, the most in Islanders history.

 Eight players have had their numbers retired by the Islanders: 5 (Denis Potvin), 9 (Clark Gillies), 19 (Bryan Trottier), 22 (Mike Bossy), 23 (Bob Nystrom), 27 (John Tonelli), 31 (Billy Smith) and 91 (Butch Goring).
 Of them, five players have been elected to the Hockey Hall of Fame: Denis Potvin, Bryan Trottier, Mike Bossy, Billy Smith and Clark Gillies.
-Other management personnel who have been inducted include Al Arbour, who coached the Islanders from 1972 to 1986 and 1988 to 1994, and Bill Torrey, who held the general manager position from 1972 to 1992.
+Other management personnel who have been inducted include Al Arbour, who coached the Islanders from 1972 to 1986, 1988 to 1994 and for one game in 2007 and Bill Torrey, who held the general manager position from 1972 to 1992.